anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 A Voucher may be useful in several contexts, but the driving motivation herein is to support secure Onboarding mechanisms.
 This is accomplished by assigning an Owner to the Pledge, enabling it to authenticate the network that it is connected to.

+The lifetimes of Vouchers may vary.
+In some Onboarding protocols, the Vouchers may include a nonce restricting them to a single use,  whereas the Vouchers in other Onboarding protocols may have an indicated lifetime.
+When longer validity periods are important, this document recommends using short lifetimes with programmatic renewal, see {{renewal-over-revocation}}.
+How short the lifetimes can be depends upon the means of conveyance of the voucher, so the exact times is specified in the onboarding protocol itself.

+Some Onboarding protocols using the Voucher Artifact defined in this document include: {{SZTP}}, {{SECUREJOIN}}, {{RFC8995}} and {{cBRSKI}}.

 ## Extensions Needed

 {{RFC8366}} originally defined the Voucher as the only Voucher Artifact, leaving the Voucher Request that is used in BRSKI to be defined in {{RFC8995}}.